browne0/projectTemplate/README.md

 This project assumes that you already know:

 1. How to use Sass
-2. A basic understanding of navigating a CLI. (command line interface)
+2. The basic understanding of navigating a CLI. (command line interface)

 In order to use this template, you will need three things installed on your device: